- Specific marketing standards – Fruit

 - Indications required on the packaging

-Specific marketing standards, detailed below, are set out in Part B of Annex I to Regulation (EU) 543/2011 for the following products:
+Specific marketing standards are set out in Part B of Annex I to Regulation (EC) No 1580/2007 (no longer in force, updated version as at 1 June 2011) for the following products:

 - citrus fruit